ploperations/ploperations-meta_motd/README.md

 ## Reference

 This module is documented via `pdk bundle exec puppet strings generate --format markdown`.
-Please see [REFERENCE.md](REFERENCE.md) for more info.
+Please see [Reference](https://forge.puppet.com/ploperations/github/reference) on the Puppet Forge or [REFERENCE.md](REFERENCE.md) on GitHub for more info.

 ## Changelog